misselliev/misselliev/README.md

   challenge: ["Always learning", "bake the perfect pumpkin spice pie"],
   funFacts: ['I have 5+ years of remote work experience with devs from all over the world',
-  'my tiny chihuahua dog is ready to woof at the right offer', 'open source contributor at Looker Open Source']
+  'my tiny chihuahua dog is ready to woof at the right offer'] }
-}
 ```

+Open source contributor at <a href="https://github.com/elivillalejos">Looker Open Source</a>

 <p>Latest Blog Posts<img src="https://media.giphy.com/media/THICzXhqZItpoFX7aD/giphy.gif" width="50"></p>